aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/procs_vs_lambdas.md

 Differences between procs and lambdas: while procs are more like blocks, lambdas are more like methods
 1. procs, like blocks, have lenient arity, lambdas and methods have strict arity
-2. `return` inside of procs returns from the enclosing method; lambdas only return from the block
+2. `return` inside of procs returns from the contex they were created in; if the context of their creaton is inside of a method, then it returns from that context; lambdas only return from the block

 ### Differennce in Arity
 ```ruby